-In the previous financial year, as a result of ceased operation in Watta Battery Industries Sdn.
+In the financial year of 2018, as a result of ceased operation in Watta Battery Industries Sdn.
 Bhd. and Syarikat Perniagaan Leko Sdn.
-Bhd. in service segment, the Group carried out a review of the recoverable amount of the unit.
+Bhd. in trading segment, the Group carried out a review of the recoverable amount of the unit.

-The recoverable amount of the services segment unit is determined based on a value in use by discounting future cash flows to be generated by the unit.
-The carrying amount of the unit amounting to RM2,401,709 was determined to be higher than its recoverable amount of RM Nil and an impairment loss of RM2,401,709 was recognised in previous financial year.
+The recoverable amount of the services segment unit was determined based on its value-in-use, determined by discounting the future cash flows expected to be generated by the unit.
+The carrying amount of the unit amounting to approximately RM4,803,417 was determined to be higher than its deficit of recoverable amount of RM Nil and an impairment loss of RM4,803,417 was recognised in the financial year of 2018.
 The impairment losses is recorded within administrative expenses in the statements of profit or loss and other comprehensive income.

-Value in use was determined by discounting the future cash flow expected to be generated from the continuing use of the unit and was based on the following key assumptions:
+Value-in-use was determined by discounting the future cash flow expected to be generated from the continuing use of the unit and was based on the following key assumptions: